 For many, the festive season can be the most stressful time of the year.
-Our co-founder Lisa Johnston has some coping strategies and advice.
+Our director (& CBT therapist) Lisa Johnston has some coping strategies and advice.

 Managing your mental wellbeing at Christmas